Home >> Currencies >> Dollar >> Visa

 The US dollar is the most widely used foreign currency in Mexico for international transactions, savings, and investments.
 Below we answer common questions about the exchange rate and currency exchange services at Visa.

-When was Visa founded, what body or legal framework is it part of, and where is its main headquarters?
+When was Visa created, what body or legal framework is it part of, and where is its main headquarters?

 What does Visa do in Mexico and how is it useful for an everyday user?